8 Crypto Futures Trading Strategies: From Basics to Pro Setups

 When funding is positive, longs pay shorts.
 When negative, shorts pay longs.
 These flows tell you where the crowd is leaning, but they also tell you where your P&L bleed might come from.
 A position held through multiple funding cycles can lose value even if the price stays flat.

-Funding risk is easiest to visualize using our Funding Fees Calculator.
+Funding risk is easiest to visualize using the Funding Fees Calculator.
 It translates raw percentages into actual costs relative to your margin, a reality check that separates theoretical P&L from real equity drift.

 Crypto futures let traders capture trends, hedge portfolios, or earn yield, but every setup needs clear risk parameters.
 These core futures strategies form the foundation of every professional desk because they balance directional conviction with measurable control over leverage, margin, and funding.